 Reese's Peanut Butter Cups

-The first Top Secret Recipes book features a version of this clone recipe for America's most beloved candy creation, and the recipe is posted all over the place.
+My first Top Secret Recipes book features a version of this clone recipe for America's most beloved candy creation, and the recipe is posted all over the place.
 But since 1993, I've learned a few things about Reese's Peanut Butter Cup cloning.
-Now, when you make this Reese's Peanut Butter Cups recipe, it's better to use reduced-fat peanut butter for a texture that's drier and crumblier like the original.
+Now, when you make my Reese's Peanut Butter Cups recipe, you'll use reduced-fat peanut butter for a texture that's drier and crumblier like the original.
 Also, use scissors to trim paper muffin cups so that they are shallower—and a better mold for your clone.

 Want to make more candy at home?
 See if I cloned your favorites here.